markdiamond/RightToKnowStatistics/README.md

 indicates that there are `5` annotations (quite possibly by different annotators) on request-page number `5` and that request-page relates to an FOI request made by Mark R. Diamond.

 ### process-RtK-data.R
-`process-RtL-data.R` is a simple Gnu R script to read the output of `extractDatesTimes.pl` without needing having to dumpt the output into an intermediate file.
+`process-RtL-data.R` is a simple Gnu R script to read the output of `extractDatesTimes.pl` without needing having to dump the output into an intermediate file.
 The output of `extractDatesTimes.pl` is read into data-frame `d` which can then be used for further analysis.
 The initial part of the script deals with the creation of data-frame `d`; the latter part is a simple demo that uses the time data from each record to show when (i.e., what time of day) I am most likely to be using Right to Know.